-A formal promise by a third party (the guarantor) that it will meet any pension obligations not met by a specified employer.
-The presence of a guarantor will mean, for instance, that the Fund can consider the workforce to another employer (usually a contractor).
+An employer which outsources or transfers a part of its services and workforce to another employer (usually a contractor).
 The contractor will pay towards the LGPS benefits accrued by the transferring members, but ultimately the obligation to pay for these benefits will revert to the letting employer.
 A letting employer will usually be a local authority, but can sometimes be another type of employer such as an Academy. respectively).